kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, the feature can be disabled once enabled by just setting the command-line flag to true.
+Yes, the feature can be disabled once enabled by not setting the command-line flag.

 ###### What happens if we reenable the feature if it was previously rolled back?